 In recent years the Alto de Arrate above the town of Eibar has been the final climb of the Tour of the Basque Country.
-It’s not famous beyond the Basque Country but it must be infamous inside the World Tour peloton, it’s a brute.
+It’s not so famous beyond the Basque Country but it must be infamous inside the World Tour peloton as it’s a brute.

 This one starts at the Urkotronic factory – they make vending machines – and you pass the building which itself slopes on the hill, as if Basques have to be climbers just to work in a factory.
 It’s a steep 10% at the beginning but be warned: this is the easy bit.

 Pass the factory and there are warning signs for large vehicles as the tiny hairpins ahead are too tight, too steep.
 One to warn cyclists would be handy.
 The road is only wide enough for one car and it rears up, if you’re not in your lowest gear by now you’re probably on a mountain bike.
 It’s narrow and the tarmac is rough but the first hairpin has fresh blacktop, several do.
 It’s shaded and damp in the pine and acacia forest with moss on the trees and that mushroom smell even on a sunny day.
 One hairpin is banked by a concrete wall which is covered in graffiti.
 By now the slope is at 16-17% in places but irregular: it can fall back to 10-11%, only you barely feel like changing up a gear or two before the next steep ramp comes.

 Later on you swap the dark woodland for pastures and the gradient eases but there are still some very tight hairpins, you have to go around the outside even to attack them.
 There’s a cattle grid to retain livestock: watch out for errant goats that stubbornly stand in the road.
 You pass a second farm and things are about to get harder still, the tarmac is replaced by concrete which is scored to help draining and full of cracks with grass growing in them.